National Parliamentary Prayer Breakfast 2019

 Building unity in a world of difference

-The 2019 National Parliamentary Prayer Breakfast will take place on Tuesday 2nd July, with the main Prayer Breakfast programme starting at 7.30am and finishing at 9.00am.
-There will then be a full programme of seminars, which will take place between 9.15am and 10.15am, as well as the option of going on a tour of the Palace of Westminster.
-The chair of the breakfast this year is Baroness Sherlock.
-Our main speaker this year is The Bishop of London, The Rt Revd and Rt Hon Dame Sarah Mullally DBE, who be addressing the theme of ‘Building unity in a world of difference’.
+The 2019 National Parliamentary Prayer Breakfast took place on Tuesday 2nd July, with the main Prayer Breakfast programme starting at 7.30am and finishing at 9.00am.
+There was then a full programme of seminars, which took place between 9.15am and 10.15am, as well as the option of going on a tour of the Palace of Westminster.
+The chair of the breakfast this year was Baroness Sherlock.
+Our main speaker this year was The Bishop of London, The Rt Revd and Rt Hon Dame Sarah Mullally DBE, who addressed the theme of ‘Building unity in a world of difference’.

 Please find an outline of the full programme below: